santoshdkolur/santoshdkolur/README.md

 Okay, so here it goes.

  I'm Santosh currently a Fourth Year CSE student  and an aspiring software developer.
 Interested in working on automation tasks, APIs , datascience and machine learning.
-Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming XD
+I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming XD

  It's pretty fun to be able to create whatever you want to (at least virtually if not in real life).